Seeking a Friend for the End of the World

 The film has wit to spare and also an irresistible melancholy that could have been better channelled.
 But Scafaria wanted a kind of inexpressive acting from Carell and that did not help either putting all the elements together in a meaningful whole, or creating a true romantic comedy worth the end of the world.

-Seeking a Friend for the End of the World is on general release 13th July.
+Seeking a Friend for the End of the World is released nationwide on 13th July 2012.